 Veterans Day is a perfect time for congregations to integrate some of these ideas as we remember and care.

-*Dunlap-Berg is internal content editor and Gilbert is a multimedia reporter for the young adult content team at United Methodist Communications, Nashville, Tenn.
+*Dunlap-Berg is general church content editor, United Methodist Communications and Gilbert is a reporter for United Methodist Communications, Nashville, Tenn.

 News media contact: Vicki Brown, Nashville, Tenn., (615) 742-5470 or email@example.com.